surfstyle/SearchWebPage2Email/README.md

 The script collect data from a webpage, trasform html into text, search lines with specific keywords, notify (email) of new content.

-Note: the scraping can be made on simple webpages where the main content is captured in a simple body.
-You can see the scraped output in a file.txt and then opt if you can search correctly your keywords inside it.
+Note: the scraping can be made on simple webpages where the main content is inside a simple body.
+You can test the scraped output in a saved file .txt and then opt if you can search correctly your keywords inside it.

 ## How is working